ansys/grantami-recordlists/doc/source/api/index.rst

 The API for Granta MI RecordLists comprises the following key areas:

-- :ref:`Granta MI connection` describes how to connect to Granta MI Server API and provides details about the operations available on the client.
+- :ref:`ref_grantami_recordlists_connection` describes how to connect to Granta MI Server API and provides details about the operations available on the client.
-- :ref:`Models` describes resources handled by the client.
+- :ref:`ref_grantami_recordlists_models` describes resources handled by the client.

 Table of contents
 ~~~~~~~~~~~~~~~~~~